iFork/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 Now the _npm run lint_ command will check every file in the project.

-Also the files in the <em>build</em> directory get checked when the command is run.
+Also the files in the `build` directory get checked when the command is run.
 We do not want this to happen, and we can accomplish this by creating an [.eslintignore](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories) file in the project's root with the following contents:

 ```bash
 build
 ```

-This causes the entire <em>build</em> directory to not be checked by ESlint.
+This causes the entire `build` directory to not be checked by ESlint.

 Lint has quite a lot to say about our code: